 Maintaining our Leading Position in the Operating Leasing Market and thus Increasing our Participation in the Mexican Financing Market.
 We believe that the Mexican leasing market offers attractive growth potential.
-According to the latest available information published by the INEGI, as of December 31, 2014, SMEs in Mexico represented 99% of Mexican companies and generated 52% of Mexico's GDP and approximately 72% of formal jobs in Mexico, while according to CNBV, as of December 31, 2016 only 25% of SMEs had access to bank loans during 2016.
-Our strategy has enabled us to maintain a significant position within the corporate segment, especially with SMEs, positioning us as the fourth largest financial institution in terms of market share and loans to SMEs in Mexico.
-In light of the current state of the financial industry in Mexico, we will continue to capitalize on our leading market position in the Mexican leasing sector and on our knowledge and experience in the financial industry in order to grow our business.
+According to the latest information available from the World Bank and the World Leasing Yearbook published in 2016, as of 2014, annual leasing origination represented 0.04% of Mexico's GDP, relative to 0.83% in Chile, 0.15% in Brazil and 1.09% in Colombia.
+Furthermore, according to the latest available information published by the INEGI, as of December 31, 2014, SMEs in Mexico generated approximately 72.0% of formal jobs in Mexico, while according to CNBV, as of December 31, 2016 only 25.0% of SMEs had access to bank loans during 2016.
+In light of the current state of the financial industry in Mexico, we will continue to capitalize on our leading market position in the Mexican leasing sector and on our knowledge and experience in the financial industry and to invest in the development of products and marketing strategies, in order to grow our business.
 We plan to continue to expand our operating leasing business by increasing our participation in the underserved SME segment by offering financial solutions specifically tailored for such segment.
-In our factoring business line, we intend to increase our market share by expanding our sales force specialized in factoring and by taking advantage of the expected growth of certain economic sectors, such as retail, infrastructure and energy, to provide factoring solutions to service providers, contractors and other participants in such industries.
+In our financial factoring business line, we intend to increase our market share by expanding our sales force specialized in factoring and by taking advantage of the expected growth of certain economic sectors, such as retail, infrastructure and energy, to provide factoring solutions to service providers, contractors and other participants in such industries.
 We plan to capture additional market share in our auto loans and other lending business line by strengthening our existing strategic alliances with car dealers and by increasing our sales and marketing efforts regionally through our local offices.
 We also intend to support the growth of our three business lines by establishing and opening additional regional offices.